eclipse-keyple/keyple-website/content/home/hero.md

 # The first open source API for contactless ticketing and access control

-**Eclipse Keyple®** accelerates the integration and development of ticketing and access control applications by enabling all to implement systems based on a common, open and modular platform.
+Eclipse Keyple® accelerates the integration and development of ticketing and access control applications by enabling all to implement systems based on a common, open and modular platform.

-The first available extension allows you to benefit from **Calypso®**'s key features of reliability, security and interoperability.
+The first available extension allows you to benefit from Calypso®'s key features of reliability, security and interoperability.